Want to Help Texas Electrical Contractors with Harvey Recovery?

 Advisory Board Meetings

-The Electrical Safety and Licensing Advisory Board is scheduled to meet Thursday, November 2, 2017 at 9:00 a.m. in the 1st Floor Public Meeting Room of TDLR's North Campus Building, located at 1106 Clayton Lane, Suite 125E, in Austin.
+The Electrical Safety and Licensing Advisory Board is scheduled to meet Thursday, January 11, 2018 at 1:00 p.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
 When the agenda and staff reports are available, they will be posted online.
 The meeting will be broadcast on TDLR's YouTube channel.